 It covers and estimated area of around 17,500 acres of the Koyaki Lemek area, it borders Naibosho in the West, Siana to the East.
 Ol Kinyei conservancy is located in the right point guests can enjoy the clear view of the Wildebeest Migration from Loita Plains to Ol Kinyei conservancy for Calving during February and March when the vegetation of the conservancy is still low as we prepare top receive our first rainfalls when they move to Olare Motorongi through Naboisho.

-Mara Triangle is of the conservancies of Maasai Mara national Reserve, its located on the North-Western part of the Reserve.
+Mara Triangle is of the conservancies of Maasai Mara national Reserve that highlights What to see / Attractions in Masai Mara, its located on the North-Western part of the Reserve.
 Mara Triangle is managed by nonprofit organization called Mara Conservancy founded by the Maasai locals with the aim of strengthening the anti Poaching programmes on behalf of Trans-Mara county Council.
 The Mara conservancy was founded by committed hardworking locals that aim at sustainable Tourism through accountable transparent management that accounts for the welfare of both wildlife and guests.

 Mara triangle is less crowded, found across the Mara River that forms natural boundary making it isolated from other part of the Maasai Mara national Reserve.
-The Mara triangle is easily accessible by domestic flights since they have two airfields those are Serena airstrip and Kichwa Tembo airstrip with flights operating on daily basis
+The Mara triangle the center of Attractions in Masai Mara is easily accessible by domestic flights since they have two airfields those are Serena airstrip and Kichwa Tembo airstrip with flights operating on daily basis

 The conservancy covers an area of 510 km squared defined by Oloololo Escarpment established in 1994 though faced by a lot of poaching and management challenges till around 200 when more local leaders joined to improve on the management of the Triangle under the headship of Trans-Mara County Council.